 So, how can you ensure you are communicating with your employees effectively?
 I asked Bridie James, a manager at Just Recruitment, for her top 3 tips on how to effectively communicate with employees.

 1. Hold regular meetings

 Staff meetings provide an opening for managers and employees to discuss matters concerning the business.
 “I distribute a meeting agenda to my employees in advance” says Bridie, “this ensures employees have time to review the agenda and prepare any ideas or questions they may have.
 This creates a two way communication channel with employees”.

 Ms. James says “If I wish to speak with an employee, I will endeavour to speak face to face in the office, or pick up the phone and give them a call.
 There is only so much emotion and rapport you can build and display via email”.
 Ditch the emails unless there is no other alternative, and ensure you speak regularly to your employees so they understand complex matters.

 Team building activities can have a huge impact on communication with employees.
 Team building events can build trust, lessen conflict, and improve communication.
 Bridie told us “we host regular team lunches and days out with our employees.
 It helps managers build rapport with members of staff, making them feel more valued, and increasing job satisfaction”.

 The sooner you begin to build you employee communication strategy, the sooner you will be on your way to increased productivity, a motivated workforce, and larger profits.
 This is something that cannot be ignored by bosses now and in the future.

-If you are dissatisfied in your current job, or if you are looking for new employees, please contact Samantha Chambers at email@example.com
+If you are dissatisfied in your current job, or if you are looking for new employees, please contact us today at firstname.lastname@example.org